kmturley/angular-universal-wordpress-cms/README.md

     http://localhost:8080/wp-admin/options-permalink.php

-Then setting Custom Structure to be:
+Setting Custom Structure to be:

-    /%postname%/
+    /%category%/%postname%/

+Setting Category Base to be:

+    .

 ## Usage